franciscaconcha/franciscaconcha.github.io/_posts/2018-07-11-My-experience-with-Letters-to-a-Pre-Scientist.md

 >At the core of our mission is a desire to see students of all races, ethnicities, and economic backgrounds succeed in their science education.
 For this reason, we focus on bringing our program to schools with a high proportion of students from low-income families.

 I found out about the program while I was doing my Masters, and immediately loved the idea.
 In my opinion, it has the great advantange of not only bringing kids closer to science (and scientists), but it also paints scientists in a new light through kid's eyes.
 In my letters with my pen pal we did not talk only science, we also told each other about our families, friends, and hobbies.
 I think it really helps the kids see scientists as normal people, going beyond the "genius" stereotype that sometimes permeates media and culture.
+I also love how they refer to the kids as 'pre-scientists', supporting the idea than anybody can become a scientist.

 Back when I learned about LPS I lived in Chile, but that was not an impediment for me to sign up.
 As they said in my welcome email, there are only two requirements: <b>write letters to your pen pal</b>, and <b>send them in time</b>.
 There have been some changes for the 2018-2019 period: